IntentArchitect/Docs/articles/whats-new/2024/08/index.md

 ### Ignore endpoints for OpenAPI

-It is now possible to prevent endpoints from being generated in OpenAPI specifications, and by implication making it ignored to other tools using the OpenAPI specification, such as Swagger UI.
+It is now possible to prevent endpoints from being generated in OpenAPI specifications, and by implication making them ignored by other tools using the OpenAPI specification, such as Swagger UI.

-To ignore an endpoint, apply the _OpenAPI Settings_ stereotype to a Command, Query, Service Operation or Azure Function and select the _Ignore_ checkbox:
+To ignore an endpoint, apply the _OpenAPI Settings_ stereotype to a Command, Query, Service Operation, or Azure Function and select the _Ignore_ checkbox:

 ![OpenAPI Settings stereotype](images/open-api-settings-stereotype.png)